Are you eligible for an application fee waiver?

 Advanced education or experience in computer science or allied field, and some knowledge of contemporary molecular biology is required.

-Applicants must provide evidence of computation & biological skills such as official transcripts, GRE scores, employment experience, or other well -documented evidence that might persuade the admissions committee.
+Applicants must provide evidence of computation & biological skills such as official transcripts, employment experience, or other well-documented evidence that might persuade the admissions committee.

 Students are selected on the basis of past academic performance and, where possible, individual interviews.
 We select students who show intellectual vigor, independence, and strong motivation to become creative and successful scientists.